 Split testing (also known as A/B testing) is a method that gathers data to help your campaigns perform more effectively.
-There are many ways to split test, including on your website, on platforms like Google Ads, and on Amazon.
+There are many ways to do this, including split testing on your website, on platforms like Google Ads, and split testing on Amazon.
 In this article, let’s discuss how to split test Facebook Ads, both using Facebook Ad Manager and an alternative (and perhaps cheaper!) method using PickFu.

 What is Facebook split testing?

 Split testing Facebook Ads helps you learn which ad creative, audience, delivery, or placement best meets your marketing goals.
 The test is created by showing two or more versions of an ad to see which one performs better for your chosen variable.
 Once your split test is complete, you can use the data to help improve future campaigns.

 - Your audience is divided into distinct groups of people.
 Using the Facebook split testing feature, these groups will not overlap.

 - Each group is shown ad sets that are identical except for the variable you’ve decided to test (see below).

 - Each ad set is measured against your defined campaign objective.
 These objectives include sales, app installs, video views, traffic, and more.

 - When your A/B test is complete, Facebook notifies you of the winning ad set.

 What variables can you split test on Facebook?